tuteng/rnnlab/README.rst

 During training, hidden state activations for user-specified words (probes) are saved into a pandas dataframe and saved to disk.
 An included web application is used to visualize the data during and after training.
+In a python shell:

+``
+from rnnlab import log_app
+log_app.start()
+``

 Customization
 =============

 If you would like to train on a different corpus, create a directory 'data' in your working directory, and place a folder with the name of the corpus inside it.
 Inside this folder, put the corpus (with documents separated by new lines) as a .txt file titled 'corpus.txt'.

 To load a custom list of probes, create a folder named 'probes' inside the data directory.
 Then, save a list of probes to a .txt file (each probe separated by a new line) and make sure that the name you give it is reflected in 'rnnlab_user_configs.csv'.
 Done!